diskoverdata/diskover-docs/source_files/user_basic_search_path_recursive.md

 #### Multiple Path/Directory Levels Manipulation in Excel

 When exporting data in a **csv** format, you will get all the metadata associated with a file and/or directory, displayed within multiple columns.
-This will allow you to use Excel **sort** and/or **filters** to easily pinpoint the specific details you are looking for.
+This will allow you to use Excel **sort** and/or **filters** to easily pinpoint the specific data you are looking for.

 ##### Excel > Data > Sort